100+ Sinking Funds Categories to Help You Master Budgeting

 A wedding is another example of what could either be considered a sinking fund since it’s a one-time expense or a short-term savings goal.
 But saving money so you can stay home with your kids once you start a family, on the other hand, is more of a long-term financial goal.

-Understanding the differences between sinking funds vs. emergency funds and sinking funds vs. savings accounts can help you better plan out your savings strategy so none of your money goals fall through the cracks.
+Understanding the differences between sinking funds vs. emergency funds and sinking funds vs. savings accounts can help you plan out your savings strategy so that no money goals fall through the cracks.

 Related post: 10 Smart Money Habits That Can Make You Rich

 If you use the cash envelope system to budget, you might keep your sinking funds in different cash envelopes.
-You can then store all of your envelopes in a cash envelope wallet.
+You can then store all of your envelopes in a cash envelope wallet for convenience.

 There’s no right or wrong way to do it, it all comes down to what works for you.